Morgan279/tikv-website/content/docs/5.1/reference/architecture/scheduling.md

 PD collects cluster information from store heartbeats and Region heartbeats, and then makes scheduling plans from the information and strategies.
 Scheduling plans are a sequence of basic operators.
 Every time PD receives a Region heartbeat from a Region leader, it checks whether there is a pending operator on the Region or not.
 If PD needs to dispatch a new operator to a Region, it puts the operator into heartbeat responses, and monitors the operator by checking follow-up Region heartbeats.

-Note that here "operators" are only suggestions to the Region leader, which can be skipped by Regions.
-Leader of Regions can decide whether to skip a scheduling operator or not based on its current status.
+Note that the "operators" here are only suggestions to the Region leader, which can be skipped by Regions.
+In other words, the Regions Leader can decide whether to skip a scheduling operator or not based on its current status.